 Support & Service

-Demonstrate how geoscientists can lead in the transition of energy resources.
+Demonstrate how geoscientists can lead in the development of critical mineral and energy resources.

-Carry the conversation through the energy transition, with a focus on the science.
+Carry the conversation through to the futue of energy, with a focus on the science.

 Represent the geosciences and STEM to better serve smaller organizations and reach the individuals within those organizations.